-I promise you, this was the last dish served!
+I promise you, this was the last dish served.
 It was a white cheese omelet served with mushrooms and tomatoes.
-It was not too bad really as I do like omelets with vegetables.
+It was not too bad really, and I do like omelets with vegetables.

 What did you all think?
 Not too shabby for those dreaded two words “airplane food”,